 Code to Extract Text from ODP using Java

-You may also find our related article about Extracting Text from DOT Files using the Java REST API.
-It demonstrates similar techniques for working with Word document template files and expanding document automation strategies.
+Be sure to explore our related guide on Extracting Text from DOT Files using the Java REST API, which showcases comparable techniques for handling Word template files and expanding your document‑automation strategies.